What is #ChooseYouthWork?

 The voices of young people are at the heart of youth work.
 They inspire us to engage, support, and empower.
 Here are some key highlights from recent media features:

-Tune in to hear Selina Brown, creator of the Black British Book Festival and author, share her powerful experiences in youth work and her journey as part of the UK Youth Parliament.
-Selina’s story reflects the transformative power of youth engagement and the importance of representation. - The One Show – October 15th 2024
+Selina Brown, creator of the Black British Book Festival and author, back in October shared her powerful experiences in youth work and her journey as part of the UK Youth Parliament.
+Selina’s story reflects the transformative power of youth engagement and the importance of representation.
+You can listen here – Saturday Live – Nigel Slater, Selina Brown, Andrew Ziminski, Ian Rankin – BBC Sounds

 Get Involved!